- Participation in the international C-FORCE project, working alongside a large Birmingham-led team of UK, US and EU-based researchers

 Students will be awarded CENTA2 Training Credits (CTCs) for participation in CENTA2-provided and ‘free choice’ external training.
 One CTC equates to 1⁄2 day session and students must accrue 100 CTCs across the three years of their PhD.

 The project would suit a graduate from any earth science field including (but not limited to) Geology, Physical Geography or Palaeontology.
 Training is available for the full range of skills required.
 Jason Hilton has considerable experience of sedimentary environmental response records for biotic events linked to LIPs in the Devonian, Carboniferous, Permian and Triassic.
 The wider C-FORCE consortium offers experience in yet more LIP/environmental catastrophe pairs.
-Steve Jones developed stochastic carbon emissions modelling that we will use to estimate the volcanic source function.
-Sarah Greene and Pam Vervoort are experts in global carbon cycle modelling.
+Steve Jones developed stochastic carbon emissions modelling to estimate the volcanic source function, Sarah Greene and Pam Vervoort are experts in global carbon cycle modelling, and Manfredo Capriolo is expert in large igneous provinces.

 Partners and collaboration